A tasty chickpea and spinach curry recipe using pantry staples.

 💭 Top tips

 - Take the frozen spinach blocks out of the freezer at least an hour prior to cooking.
 They will begin to defrost and wilt immediately as soon as they are added to the curry sauce.
-If you forget to take them out of the freezer prior to cooking, defrost them for a few minutes in the microwave.
+If you forget, defrost them for a few minutes in the microwave before adding them to the curry.

-- If you like your curry hotter use a spicier curry paste such as madras and add 1 teaspoon of chilli flakes at the same time as the cumin and turmeric.
+- If you like your curry hot, use a spicier curry paste such as madras and add 1 teaspoon of chilli flakes at the same time as the cumin and turmeric.

 - If you didn't need to make this vegan, you could use double cream instead of coconut milk.